Enjoy an enchanting day in Orvieto

 To the right of the Duomo, The Museo Archeologic Nazionale Di Orvieto displays two replicas of Etruscan tombs with frescos.
 If you have not been to Tarquinia to see the tombs and frescoes, this is your chance.

 Across the piazza in the far corner opposite where you walked in, is the Orvieto Underground.
 This is a huge complex of manmade caves, with over 1200 rooms, built by the Etruscans to protect themselves from invaders.
 The audio or guided tour will hold your interest.
+If you choose one of these museums, you will finish up in time for lunch.

-Next, walk back to Corso Cavour.
+After lunch, walk back to Corso Cavour.
 Walk along and see more lovely shops.

 Look for a fabulous ceramic store on Via del Duomo #42, Ceramicarte.
 Here you will see ceramics made in the traditional colors, themes and patterns from the Medieval Ages and contemporary pieces.